mttmortensen/project_fiveE/README.md

     "ClassName": "Fighter",
     "HitDie": "d10",
     "PrimaryAbility": "Strength",

-// (Other class-related properties omitted for brevity) }
+"...": "Other class-related properties omitted for brevity" }
 ```
 ### 3. **Create a New Character**